Dennis C. Flanagan, Ph.D.

 - In August 2011, Dr. Flanagan

-was made a Fellow
+was named a Fellow

 of ASABE, which is the highest honor that his professional society can